 The power rear hatch can be programmed to open part-way, in case of low-clearance garages.

 The 3.0-liter V6 is an advanced, direct-injection engine that revs smoothly and willingly.
-The same engine is also used in the Buick LaCrosse, but this is a higher-output version that has more aggressive induction and exhaust turning.
-The 3.0-liter V6 is rated at 264 hp and 222 lb-ft of torque and 17/25 mpg.
-The V6 is rated to tow up to 3500 pounds.
+The same engine is used in the Buick LaCrosse, but this is a higher-output version that has more aggressive induction and exhaust turning.
+The 3.0-liter V6 is rated at 264 hp and 222 lb-ft of torque.
+Fuel economy is an EPA-estimated 17/25 mpg with front-wheel drive, 16/22 mpg with all-wheel drive.
+The Terrain V6 is rated to tow up to 3500 pounds.

-We also drove the a Terrain with the 2.4-liter four-cylinder engine, and from a driving performance point of view, did not notice a huge difference.
+The Terrain with the 2.4-liter four-cylinder engine delivers good performance.
+In fact, we did not notice a huge difference in acceleration performance.
 Towing capacity is reduced to 1500 pounds, but overall driveability is comparable.
-With its own quick-shifting six-speed transmission, the 182-hp four-cylinder was easily able to power the Terrain around town, and with just a little more effort, supply confident on-ramp acceleration and no-downshift passing power on the highway.
-The six-speed Hydra-matic behind the 2.4-liter has slightly lower gearing, but it shifts just as smoothly and follows throttle input just as well.
-Especially for those who feel fuel costs will become a significant factor in the next five years, the 4-cylinder powertrain is worth consideration.
-The 2.4-liter gets an EPA-estimated 22/32 mpg City/Highway.
-This engine is rated at 182 horsepower and 172 pound-feet of torque.
+With its own quick-shifting 6-speed transmission, the 182-hp four-cylinder was easily able to power the Terrain around town, and with just a little more effort, supply confident on-ramp acceleration and no-downshift passing power on the highway.
+The 6-speed Hydra-matic behind the 2.4-liter has slightly lower gearing, but it shifts just as smoothly and follows throttle input just as well.
+Especially for those who feel fuel costs will become a significant factor in the next five years, the four-cylinder powertrain is worth consideration.
+The 2.4-liter gets an EPA-estimated 22/32 mpg City/Highway, 20/29 mpg with all-wheel drive.
+The 2.4-liter engine is rated at 182 horsepower and 172 pound-feet of torque.

-A surprisingly appealing, generously sized compact crossover SUV best suited to young families.
-Well designed and executed, with state of the art powertrains, features and safety systems.
+The GMC Terrain is a generously sized compact (or small midsize) crossover SUV best suited to young families.
+It's well designed and executed, with state of the art powertrains, features and safety systems.

 John Stewart filed this report to NewCarTestDrive.com after his test drive of the Terrain in southeast Michigan.